 Do you believe in ghosts?
 Spirits?
-Well, every country in the world has it own spooky stories, movies and landmarks.
+Well, every country in the world has its own spooky stories, movies and landmarks.
 And in this case, South Korea is no exception.
 Whether you believe in ghosts or not, these spookiest places in Korea are definitely giving me sinister vibes.
-Perhaps, if you’re on the brave side and want a little bit of a goosebump inducing thrill for your next trip to Korea, do consider visiting these scary places!
+Perhaps, if you’re on the brave side and want a little bit of a goosebump-inducing thrill for your next trip to Korea, do consider visiting these scary places!

-P.S. if you’re traveling around South Korea whilst searching for these spookiest places in Korea, take a look at our recommendations on halal restaurants in Seoul and Busan, you won’t be disappointed!
+P.S. if you’re travelling around South Korea whilst searching for these spookiest places in Korea, take a look at our recommendations on halal restaurants in Seoul and Busan, you won’t be disappointed!

 If you’re in Seoul, then you must visit Lotte World Korea Haunted House in Jamsil-Dong.
 Known as the largest indoor theme park, it has so much to offer: numerous rides, arcades and ice skating rink; there something for everyone.

 You must check out their haunted house, it is super creepy as it shows a 3D animation movie.
 Though if you’re not a fan of anything horror don’t worry, there are plenty of of the rides for you to enjoy.
 You will not regret visiting this Seoul theme park as it’s enjoyable, you will without a doubt have an incredible time!